pingcap/docs-cn/upgrade-tidb-using-tiup.md

 ## Upgrade caveat

-- Rolling back to 3.0 versions after the update is not supported.
+- After the upgrade, rolling back to 3.0 or earlier versions is not supported.
 - To update versions earlier than 3.0 to 4.0, first update this version to 3.0 using TiDB Ansible, and use TiUP to import the TiDB Ansible configuration and update the 3.0 version to 4.0.
 - After the TiDB Ansible configuration is imported into and managed by TiUP, you can no longer operate on the cluster using TiDB Ansible.
 Otherwise, conflicts might occur because of the inconsistent metadata.
 - Currently, you cannot import the TiDB Ansible configuration if the cluster deployed using TiDB Ansible meets one of the following situations: